Family Roles in Addiction & the Importance of Family Support in Recovery

 You can’t control your family member’s life, but you may have leverage to keep them in treatment.
 This may include financial or legal assistance, a place for them to reside, or other means of support.

-Families of Laguna Treatment Hospital Patients
+Families of Laguna Treatment Center Patients

 At our Orange County drug detox facility, we want you to be a part of your loved one’s recovery process.
 We invite you to visit your family member during treatment and will work with you to schedule a convenient time.
 We also invite you to work with your loved one in family therapy.